alanjian85/fenster-rv32emu/README.md

-# Fenster
+# fenster-rv32emu

 Fenster /ˈfɛnstɐ/ -- a German word for "window".

 This library provides the most minimal and highly opinionated way to display a cross-platform 2D canvas.
 If you remember Borland BGI or drawing things in QBASIC or `INT 10h`- you know what I mean.
 As a nice bonus you also get cross-platform keyboard/mouse input and audio playback in only a few lines of code.
+This repository is the rv32emu port of the original library.

 ## What it does for you